MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 1. Select **Save** and **Run** to start the Merge Process.

-## Task 3 - Configuring the Out of Box Subscription Churn prediction
+## Task 3 - Configure the subscription churn prediction

 With the unified customer profiles in place, we can now run the subscription churn prediction.
 For detailed steps, see the [Subscription churn prediction (preview)](predict-subscription-churn.md) article.